-The idea of inferring the layout of a program's data structures based on the access patterns in the program is similar to the idea behind the Aggregate Structure Identification (ASI) algorithm of Ramalingam et al. [24].
-However, ASI cannot be applied to x86 code without having the results of VSA already in hand: ASI requires points-to, range, and stride information; however, this information is not available for an x86 executable until after VSA.
-The good news is that ASI can be applied after VSA to refine the program's a-locs, which can allow some clients of value-set analysis-such as dependence analysis-to compute more precise results.
+The idea of inferring the layout of a program's data structures based on the access patterns in the program is similar to the idea behind the Aggregate Structure Identification (ASI) algorithm of Ramalingam et al. [23].
+However, ASI cannot be applied to x86 code without having the results of value-set analysis already in hand: ASI requires points-to, range, and stride information; however, this information is not available for an x86 executable until after value-set analysis.
+The good news is that ASI can be applied after value-set analysis to refine the program's a-locs, which can allow some clients of value-set analysis-such as dependence analysis-to compute more precise results.
 We plan to use ASI in conjunction with the results of value-set analysis in future work.

-Xu et al. [31] also created a system that analyzed executables in the absence of symbol-table and/or debugging information.
+Xu et al. [33] also created a system that analyzed executables in the absence of symbol-table and/or debugging information.
 The goal of their system was to establish whether or not certain memory-safety properties held in SPARC executables.
 Initial inputs to the untrusted program were annotated with typestate information and linear constraints.
-The analyses developed by Xu et al. were based on classical theorem-proving techniques: the typestate-checking algorithm used the induction-iteration method [30] to synthesize loop invariants and Omega [23] to decide Presburger formulas.
+The analyses developed by Xu et al. were based on classical theorem-proving techniques: the typestate-checking algorithm used the induction-iteration method [32] to synthesize loop invariants and Omega [22] to decide Presburger formulas.
 In contrast, the goal of the system described in the present paper is to recover information from an x86 executable that permits the creation of intermediate representations similar to those that can be created for a program written in a high-level language.
-VSA uses abstract-interpretation techniques to determine used, killed, and possibly-killed sets for each instruction in the program.
+Value-set analysis uses abstract-interpretation techniques to determine used, killed, and possibly-killed sets for each instruction in the program.